Tuberculosis BCG Vaccines

 Sponsored by the International AIDS Vaccine Initiative, the H56:IC31 TB vaccine candidate contains the fusion proteins Ag85B, ESAT-6, and Rv2660c, along with the IC31 adjuvant.
 It has been highly anticipated due to its potential to decrease tuberculosis recurrence rates.
 In clinical trials, H56:IC31 has been found safe and capable of eliciting strong T-cell responses and specific IgG antibodies in adults undergoing treatment for drug-sensitive tuberculosis and in HIV-negative healthy adolescents.

 MTBVAC is the first live attenuated BCG vaccine of Mycobacterium tuberculosis isolated from a human.
 In 2024, Bharat Biotech International Limited started a series of clinical trials in collaboration with IAVI and Biofabri.
-If MTBVAC is shown to be efficacious, Biofabri, IAVI, and other partners will work together to ensure a sufficient, affordable supply is available for low—and middle-income countries.
+If MTBVAC is shown to be efficacious, Biofabri, IAVI, and other partners will work together to ensure a sufficient and affordable supply is available for low— and middle-income countries.

-The M72/AS01E (M72) subunit protein vaccine candidate combined with GSK's Adjuvant System AS01 is conducting phase 3 clinical research.
+The M72/AS01E (M72) subunit protein vaccine candidate and GSK's Adjuvant System AS01 are conducting phase 3 clinical research.
 As of March 2025, a Phase 3 trial is ahead of schedule and has already recruited 90% of the 20,000 people it needs.

-The University of Oxford conducted a phase 1 clinical trial for an aerosol-inhaled live-attenuated Mycobacterium bovis BCG.
-On April 12, 2024, this first-in-human aerosol BCG-controlled human infection model was reported to be sufficiently well tolerated.
+The University of Oxford conducted a Phase 1 clinical trial for an aerosol-inhaled live-attenuated Mycobacterium bovis BCG vaccine.
+On April 12, 2024, the first-in-human aerosol BCG-controlled human infection model was reported to be sufficiently well-tolerated.
 Further work will evaluate the utility of this model in assessing vaccine efficacy and identifying potential correlates of protection.

 Access to Advanced Health Institute published the results of a Phase 1 clinical trial (June 2023) in collaboration with the U.S. NIH.
-The trial demonstrated the safety and immune responses of a novel vaccine against TB that combines several proteins from Mtb into a fusion protein (ID93) and a proprietary immune-stimulating adjuvant (GLA-SE) in a freeze-dried formulation.
+The trial demonstrated the safety and immune responses of a novel vaccine against TB that combines several proteins from M. tuberculosis (Mtb) into a fusion protein (ID93) and a proprietary immune-stimulating adjuvant (GLA-SE) in a freeze-dried formulation.

 BioNTech SE announced clinical trial plans for its mRNA vaccine candidate for TB on July 26, 2021.
 In April 2023, BioNTech initiated a Phase 1 clinical trial of BNT164, an mRNA vaccine candidate against TB, in partnership with the Bill and Melinda Gates Foundation.
 A Phase Ib trial (NCT05547464) conducted in Africa evaluates three dose levels of the BNT164 investigational vaccines (BNT164a1 and BNT164b1) to select a safe and tolerable dose in a three-dose schedule.
 A Phase Ia trial (NCT05537038) will evaluate four dose levels of the BNT164 investigational vaccines (BNT164a1 and BNT164b1) in a three-dose schedule.

-SII VPM1002 is a recombinant BCG vaccine derived from the Danish subtype Prague.
+SII VPM1002 is a recombinant BCG vaccine derived from the Danish strain of BCG, also known as the Prague subtype.
 It expresses listeriolysin, which enables the bacilli to access the host cell cytoplasm and, thus, potentially enhance CD8+ T-cell activation.
 It also induces inflammasome activation.

 IDRI's ID93 + GLA-SE TB vaccine candidate was found safe and immunogenic in healthy adults on March 6, 2023.
 A US NIH-funded randomized clinical trial of single-vial lyophilized ID93 + GLA-SE is ongoing.
-ID93+GLA-SE was developed by Christopher B. Fox, Ph.D., and scientists at the Access to Advanced Health Institute and is a recombinant subunit vaccine made from four proteins of Mycobacterium tuberculosis bacteria combined with GLA-SE, an immune-stimulating adjuvant.
+Christopher B. Fox, Ph.D., and scientists at the Access to Advanced Health Institute developed ID93+GLA-SE.
+It is a recombinant subunit vaccine composed of four proteins from the Mycobacterium tuberculosis bacterium, combined with GLA-SE, an immune-stimulating adjuvant.

-BIOFABRI MTBVAC is a live attenuated vaccine against TB conducting phase 3 clinical research.
+BIOFABRI MTBVAC is a live-attenuated vaccine against TB, concurrently conducting phase clinical research.

 The Gamaleya Federal Research Center of Epidemiology and Microbiology's GamTBvac is in Phase 3 development.